-MoDOT wants everyone to reach their destination safely, so all can go home to their families each day.
+MoDOT wants everyone to reach their destinations safely, so all can go home to their families each day.
 Missouri's Blueprint - A Partnership Toward Zero Deaths is Missouri's strategic highway safety plan designed to reduce the number and severity of traffic crashes using the four key disciplines of traffic safety: engineering, enforcement, education and emergency response.

-MoDOT is improving safety culture through Statewide Strategic Initiatives such as Buckle Up Phone Down.
+MoDOT is improving safety culture through statewide strategic initiatives such as Buckle Up Phone Down.
 This is an opportunity for citizens and businesses to commit to driving without distractions by putting the phone down and having all passengers use safety belts.

 Additionally, MoDOT is using innovation to improve system-wide safety with a prioritized project list based on techniques offered in the Highway Safety Manual, analyzed with benefit cost ratios and implemented via a Design-Build program.
-The project provides impactful safety techniques such as: upgrading guardrails, applying high friction surface treatment, installing centerline and edge line rumble stripes, as well as adding roundabouts, intersection conflict warning systems and flashing beacons.